Follow these steps to check you’re not buying stolen farm machinery

-Buying used agricultural vehicles and machinery is a cost effective solution for many farmers, but if it turns out to be stolen it could leave you out of pocket and without vital equipment.
+Used tractors for sale in the UK are an affordable option for many farmers, but if a farm vehicle turns out to be stolen you could end up out of pocket and without vital equipment.

 Clive Harris, NFU Mutual’s agricultural vehicle specialist, said: “The vast majority of sales involving agricultural machinery and vehicles will be legitimate but there are persistent criminals out there, which means you should remain vigilant.

 “Buying a stolen vehicle or machinery will result in it being seized by the police.
 This will mean the loss of the tractor or vehicle, the cash paid for it and potential arrest for handling stolen goods.”

 When you’re buying tractors and other farm vehicles, a few checks should give you peace of mind.
 Even if you think it's priced correctly, stolen vehicle checks should still be made.

 The Vehicle Safe Trading Advisory Group offers the following pointers:

 - Check the price of the vehicle you’re looking to purchase is in-line with the market.
 If it is much cheaper then alarm bells should be ringing.